Basil is one of the most popular culinary herbs. Your local grocery store usually stocks Sweet Basil as this is the most common variety of this herb.

 The most common basil is Sweet Basil.
 It is used all over the world and is readily available at your local grocer.
 Another popular variety is Genovese Basil.
 This variety is found in classic Italian dishes such as pesto and bruschetta.

-Use Thai Basil – a slightly spice and yet sweet variety of basil- for Asian inspired dishes.
+Use Thai basil – a slightly spice and yet sweet variety of basil- for Asian inspired dishes.
 Thai basil has green leaves and pretty dainty purple flowers.
 Purple leaf basil varieties are also available.
 They are generally not as sweet as the green leaf varieties and have more of a clove taste to them.

 Looking for something a little different?
 Plant Cinnamon, Lemon, or Lime Basil in your garden.